 Study for FREE (you do not need to be a RTU student) on the MOOC platform!

 The study course is primarily aimed at developing high proficiency level competences and skills of the students mastering study programmes in different fields of humanities, social sciences, communication and human behavior sciences, interdisciplinary STEM+, and information technology.
 The study course is intended to provide a comprehensive overview of the fundamental issues associated with the retrieval, collection, organization, and processing of semantic and pragmatic data.
 The students will get acquainted with the state-of-the-art in the area of natural language processing (NLP) and natural language generation (NLG).
-Upon completion of the study course, you will be able to:

 • actively participate in the work of various NLP technology development teams,